yeradis/animetracking_flutter/README.md

 Right now, this simple app can:

 - Load/re-load a list from (internet | mock data)
-- Show details for the selected item
+- Show details for the selected item this view its using Slivers... making it easy to have a flexible navigation bar where to cover image turns into the classic navigation bar while scrolling
 - Navigation drawer menu (very ugly) with some options and a clickable header

 Current data is a mocked one, because of an existing value, the `trick` happens at [anime_data_injection.dart](/anime_tracking/lib/data/anime_data_injection.dart)